 Try not to interrupt, even though you may be feeling anxious to take action.
 Asking yes or no questions might force them into an area they don’t want to discuss.
 Instead, ask open-ended questions and let them decide how they want to answer.

-3. Don’t make assumptions about how they feel or what their needs are
+About how they feel or what their needs are.

 You can offer options, but avoid telling them what they “should” do, even with good intentions.
 Instead, ask how you can be helpful.